Hafni Says

 Download product sheet (PDF)

 Hafni says … she’s getting divorced.
-She’s phoning the novel’s narrator from a lay-by.
-But it’s Hafni doing the talking.
+She’s phoning the novel’s narrator from a rest stop, but it’s Hafni who does all the talking.

 I don’t want to be me.